 In conclusion, we can say that paying the right amount of tax is a complicated process.
 You must be aware of the right tax bracket according to your trading profits to make the process error-free.
 Moreover, you must realise the amount of profit in which your earnings become tax-free as well.

 This information will protect you from future troubles and any kind of penalties.
-We wish this gathered information will be helpful for you to develop a better understanding and deal with your tax affairs in a more professional way.
+We hope this gathered information will be helpful for you to develop a better understanding and deal with your tax affairs in a more professional way.

 Get in touch with one of our team members to know more about the tax percentage if you are a self-employed individual.
 We will ensure to provide the best possible tax advice for your business.